cuijiyao01/docker-k8s-training/docker/Exercise 5 - Dockerfiles Part 1.md

 The encryption key can be downloaded from http://plx172.wdf.sap.corp:1080/K8S_Training/key/nginx.key and should end up at `/etc/nginx/ssl/nginx.key`.
 The certificate can be obtained from http://plx172.wdf.sap.corp:1080/K8S_Training/key/nginx.crt and should end up at `/etc/nginx/ssl/nginx.crt` inside the image.

-**WARNING:** Placing the encryption key for an SSL/TLS certificate on a webserver where it is accessible for everyone is a very bad idea.
-This is only done for the sake of simplicity during this training and of course, this key-certificate combination is to be considered compromised and insecure.
+**Disclaimer/WARNING:** Placing the encryption key for an SSL/TLS certificate on a publicly accessible webserver is a *very bad* idea.
+This has only been done for the sake of simplicity during this training and of course, this key-certificate combination is to be considered compromised and insecure.
 Do not try this at home!

 ## Step 5: expose the secure HTTP port